fsantini/pymeteo/README.md

 # pymeteo
-App to display the typical meteo conditions at a location
+App to display the typical meteo conditions at a location.

+The app derives its data from meteostat.